tijnndev/fixedflow/README.md

 2. Use **‹ › buttons** to navigate between months
 3. Tap any **highlighted day** to see payments due that day
 4. View **monthly total** at the top of the screen
+5. Days with payments are highlighted in blue

 ## 🔄 Recurrence Logic